verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   fingerprint: <oci-api-private-key-fingerprint>
 ```

-This information can typically be found in your OCI CLI config file, or in the OCI Console.
+This information typically can be found in your OCI CLI config file or in the OCI Console.
 The
 `<oci-api-private-key-file-contents>` contents are the PEM-encoded contents of the `key_file` value within the OCI CLI
 configuration profile.

 For example, your `oci.yaml` file will look similar to the following: